code-JOA/code-JOA/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I recently completed my Data Science studies at flatiron school in London;
+- 👨🏽‍💻 I recently completed my Data Science studies at flatiron school in London.
-- 💼 I am also currently pursuing a Bachelor's degree in Business Administration in London;
+- 💼 I am also currently pursuing a Bachelor's degree in Business Administration in London.
 - ⏳ I am constantly learning and keep myself updated with the latest technologies.
-🌱 I’m currently learning dart to build flutter APPS and perhaps Django in the near future.
+- 🌱 I’m currently learning dart to build flutter APPS and perhaps Django in the near future.
-- 🤔 My interests are Data Science, web development and design;
+- 🤔 My interests are Data Science, web development and design.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
 - 📫 Please email via josh_billion@yahoo.com to reach me.
 - 📝 See my [Resume]() to get more info.
 - 🎯Visit my [website](https://code-joa.github.io/My-Website/)